slazav/graphene/Readme.md

   lines are shown.

 You can use words "now", "now_s" and "inf" as a timestamp.
-You can also add "+" or "-" symbol to numerical value to add 1 ns.
+You can also add "+" or "-" symbol after numerical value to add of subtract 1 ns.
 This is convenient if you know a timestamp of some value and want to read next or  previous one.
 Default value for time1 is 0, for time2 is "inf".

 The "extended name" used in get_* commands have the following format:
 `<name>[:<column>][|<filter>]`